openstack/python-openstackclient/doc/source/command-objects/server.rst

     v6-fixed-ip: IPv6 fixed address for NIC (optional).
     none: (v2.37+) no network is attached.
     auto: (v2.37+) the compute service will automatically allocate a network.
+    Specifying a --nic of auto or none cannot be used with any other --nic value.

 .. option:: --hint <key=value>